visma-financial-solutions-as/codefellas-assembly/machine-cheatsheet.md

 # Instructions

-Keep in mind that assembly instructions goes `[target] [source]`, so the first operand is usually the target for an instruction
+Keep in mind that Intel assembly instructions goes `[target] [source]`, so the first operand is usually the target for an instruction

 # Processor flags